dcinzona/ACMN_Error_Logger/README.md

 Used to write to a custom object for error logging outside of debug.
 Includes support for Platform Events as well as passing in an exception directly into the static helper class.

 Settings are managed via Custom Metadata Types.
-By default, logging is turned on.
+By default, logging is turned off.

+### Enabling for users
+For logging to be enabled, the users must be added to the permission set `ACMN_Error_Logger`.
+This permission set gives the user the ability to create the specific platform event records used by the default implementation.

+### Logging in Apex
 Simple Exception logging:
 * `ACMN_Error_Logger.Log(Exception ex);`
 * `ACMN_Error_Logger.Log('my error message')`